kurdin/console-remote/README.md

 Displays result of test for given `expression`, `object`, `string`, `array`, `number`.
 #####`console.re.test('expression|string|array|object|number'[,object, ...]);`

-Use `quotes` to wrap logic and display original `expression` string along with results. <a href="#logging-test-results-for-given-expression-try-it-on-jsfiddle">See usage examples</a>.
+Use `quotes` to wrap logic and display original `expression` string along with the results. <a href="#logging-test-results-for-given-expression-try-it-on-jsfiddle">See usage examples</a>.

 ### console.re.assert()
 Tests if a given expression is `true`.
 Only if not, it will display an error `message`.